-The BIG Idea seeks new concepts for constructing 200kW class SEP tugs in space using robotic assembly of modules that make up the SEP tug.
+The BIG Idea Challenge seeks new concepts for constructing 200kW class SEP tugs in space using robotic assembly of modules that make up the SEP tug.
 The BIG Idea invites teams and their faculty advisors to work together to design and analyze potential modular concepts and systems that provide the ability to construct large SEP tugs in space.
-The BIG Concepts can engage new approaches for packaging modules in one or more launch vehicles that minimize launch loads, modular (distributed) solar arrays and ion engines, and robust robotic assembly (joining) of the modules that form the SEP tug.
+Concepts can employ new approaches for packaging modules in one or more launch vehicles that minimize launch loads, modular (distributed) solar arrays and ion engines, and robust robotic assembly (joining) of the modules that form the SEP tug.